Successfully Manage Type 2 Diabetes

 Your Goal Numbers

-Tight diabetes control means keeping your blood glucose level as close to normal as possible.
+Tight diabetes control means keeping your blood sugar level as close to normal as possible.

 Diabetes experts rely on the target goals for blood glucose and A1C set by either of two organizations -- the American Diabetes Association (ADA) and the American Association of Clinical Endocrinologists (AACE).
-Individual results and goals vary, so check with your health care provider.
+Individual results and goals vary, so talk with your health care provider about what targets are best for you.

-Testing your AIC determines your average blood glucose level from the past 2-3 months based on how much glucose sticks to the red blood cells, or hemoglobin.
+Testing your AIC determines your average blood glucose level from the past two to three months based on how much glucose sticks to the red blood cells, or hemoglobin.
 This is proportional to the amount of glucose in the blood.

 Monitoring Supplies and Definitions

-Lancet: A special needle used to prick the finger to check a drop of blood for monitoring blood glucose levels; usually spring-loaded for a faster, less painful stick.
+Lancet: A special small needle used to prick the finger to extract a very small drop of blood used for monitoring blood sugar levels; usually spring-loaded for a faster, less painful stick.

 Meter: A machine that calculates your blood glucose and, depending on the machine, can keep a log of readings.
 There are at least 25 commercial meters on the market, according to the U.S. Food and Drug Administration, so talk with your doctor or certified diabetes educator about which options are right for your needs and how to properly use the meter.
-Also, check with your health plan about meter coverage or rebates.
+Check with your health plan about what meters they cover.
+Also find out if there are rebates on the meter you’d like to purchase.

-Test strips: Chemically coated strips that combine with the glucose in your blood to determine a blood glucose level when inserted into a glucose meter.
+Test strips: Chemically coated strips that combine with the glucose in your blood to determine a blood sugar level when inserted into a glucose meter.

 Blood Glucose-Lowering Medications

-Today's guidelines suggest that most people with type 2 diabetes get started on a blood glucose-lowering medication called metformin.
-This medication decreases insulin resistance, which is the common underlying problem in type 2.
+Today's guidelines suggest that most people with type 2 diabetes should start on a blood glucose-lowering medication when they’re diagnosed.
+The medication suggested and prescribed most often is called metformin.
+This medication decreases insulin resistance, which is one of the common underlying problem in type 2.
 You will likely need other blood glucose-lowering medications over time.
 There are several categories of blood glucose-lowering medications:

 Adapting to taking insulin can be scary, most often because of the required injections.
 Some people wonder why insulin can't be taken orally.
-Unfortunately, insulin would be destroyed in the stomach when digested.
+Unfortunately, insulin would be broken down by the enzymes that break down protein in the stomach because insulin is protein.
 The only way to ensure its effectiveness is delivery by injection.

 Giving yourself shots every day may feel like a loss of freedom or a constant reminder of your diagnosis.
 This is where a positive attitude can play an important role in your diabetes management.
 It may sound simple, but staying positive can go a long way in combating depression or denial.
 Fortunately, there are some tips to making insulin therapy less difficult.

-Create balance in your treatment -- what you eat and how much you exercise affects your insulin use.
-If your diet or physical activities change, be sure to adjust your insulin dosage with the help of your physician or diabetes educator.
+Create balance in your treatment.
+What you eat and how much you exercise affects your insulin use.
+If your eating plan or physical activities change, be sure to adjust your insulin dosage with the help of your health care provider or diabetes educator.

 Where you inject insulin also matters.
 Consistency gives you a better idea about how long it will take to bring your blood glucose to your desired level.